 What does loss of use cover?

-Loss of use pays what’s necessary to maintain your standard of living while your residence is being repaired or rebuilt.
-It’s important to note that loss of use covers the excess of what you normally spend for certain things.
-For instance, let’s say your home is being repaired for water damage.
-You’re unable to cook, so you’ve been dining at the hotel restaurant.
-You normally spend $300 a week in groceries, but your tab at the restaurant was $600.
-Your loss of use coverage would take care of the difference—$300.
-Typically, there is no deductible on loss of use coverage.
+Loss of use coverage pays for additional living expenses you incur if your home is not suitable to live in due to a covered loss.
+It's important to note that loss of use covers the excess of what you normally spend for certain things.
+For instance, let's say your home is damaged by fire.
+You're unable to use your kitchen to cook, so you've been eating your meals at a restaurant.
+Your tab at the restaurant was $600 for the week, but you normally spend $300 weekly for groceries.
+Your loss of use coverage will pay out the difference of $300.

 - Temporary housing (hotel or rental home)